 - 1. Provide health insurance enrollment assistance for persons who are uninsured or underinsured. - 2.
-Provide transportation support to increase access related to healthcare services. - 3.
-Partner with Family Health Care Network's Special Services Clinic to administer the federal Ryan White HIV/AIDS Program and provide healthcare and case management services for patients and their families. - 4.
+Provide transportation support to increase access related to healthcare services. - Partner with a local Federally Qualified Health Center (FQHC) to administer the federal Ryan White HIV/AIDS Program and provide healthcare and case management services for patients and their families. - 4.
 Provide in-hospital testing and examinations for those who have experienced sexual assault and rape through the Sexual Assault Forensic Examiners (SAFE) Program. - 5.
 Offer education and environmental modifications to reduce the incidence of injury, disability and death due to trauma through the Trauma Prevention Program. - 6.
 Work in collaboration with community agencies to increase access to healthcare services, including primary care, specialty care and mental health services. - 7.
 Provide cash and in-kind support to nonprofit community organizations that provide programs and services to expand healthcare access.